Chart Color Schemes

 The level of cultural diversity witnessed in Oxley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Oxley's population showed high cultural diversity, with 30.7% born overseas and 24.1% speaking a language other than English at home.
-Christianity was the predominant religion in Oxley, comprising 44.2%.
-Buddhism, however, was overrepresented compared to Greater Brisbane, making up 4.1% of Oxley's population versus 2.0%.
+Oxley's population was found to be more culturally diverse than most local markets, with 30.7% born overseas and 24.1% speaking a language other than English at home.
+Christianity was the predominant religion in Oxley, comprising 44.2% of its population.
+Buddhism was notably overrepresented in Oxley compared to Greater Brisbane, making up 4.1% versus 2.0%.

 Frequently Asked Questions - Diversity